 Top things to do in Milan, Italy

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Milan.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Milan.

-Visit Duomo Cathedral and Piazza Duomo right in the morning
+Visit the Duomo cathedral and Piazza Duomo right in the morning

-The Duomo cathedral stands as one of the most impressive Gothic style Cathedrals in the World and the highlight of the Milan attractions.
-Reach the Piazza Duomo square early in the morning to enjoy the Cathedral’s imposing facade in the vast square without huge crowds.
+The Duomo cathedral stands as one of the most impressive Gothic style cathedrals in the world and the highlight of Milan attractions.
+Reach the Piazza Duomo square early in the morning to enjoy the cathedral’s imposing facade in the vast square without huge crowds.

 Check out Galleria Vittorio Emanuele II

-Right next to the Piazza Duomo you’ll find the Galleria Vittorio Emanuele II, an oldest and the most luxurious Italian shopping mall, a temple of high-end shopping and outdoor cafes.
+Right next to the Piazza Duomo, you’ll find Galleria Vittorio Emanuele II, the oldest and most luxurious Italian shopping mall, a temple of high-end shopping and outdoor cafes.
 Built in 1877, the gallery is named after Vittorio Emanuele II, the first king of Italy.